Charlie Cameron (footballer, born 1994)

-Charlie Mark Cameron (born 5 July 1994) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
+Charles Mark Cameron (born 5 July 1994) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
 He previously played for the Adelaide Football Club from 2014 to 2017.
 Cameron was taken with pick 7 in the 2013 rookie draft by Adelaide.

 Early life

 Cameron was born in Mount Isa, Queensland into an Aboriginal Australian family (Lardil and Waanyi).
 He attended primary school in Mornington Island, Queensland before moving to Brisbane to board at Marist College Ashgrove.
-As a schoolboy he played baseball, rugby union and rugby league at high levels.
+As a schoolboy he played cricket, rugby union and rugby league at high levels.
 He also played several games of Australian rules football while attending Marist College and spent six months in the Brisbane Lions Talent Academy before quitting football to focus on rugby.
 Following graduation in late 2011, at the age of 17, Cameron moved with his family to Newman, Western Australia.
-His brother, Jarrod, is also a professional Australian rules footballer playing for the West Coast Eagles.
+His brother, Jarrod, was a professional Australian rules footballer who played for the West Coast Eagles.

 Pre-AFL career

 While in Newman, Cameron was talked into playing for the local football team, the Newman Saints.
-He began playing club football for the first time for the Saints in 2012 and impressed so much that, towards the end of the season, he was invited to play for the Swan Districts Football Club and played three colts games.
+He began playing club football for the first time for the Saints in 2012 and impressed so much that, towards the end of the season, he was invited to play for the Swan Districts Football Club and played three Colts games.
 Entering his first pre-season ever with Swan Districts in 2013, he impressed the coaches so much that he earned a spot in the senior team for the first round of the 2013 WAFL season, and represented Western Australia at the 2013 AFL Under 18 Championships, which led to him being picked up by Adelaide in the rookie draft despite only having played a total of 30-40 games of Australian rules football.